Fun Ways to Celebrate Earth Day

-- Create a neighborhood smartphone scavenger hunt - pair little kids with bigger kids to take pictures of Mother Nature’s small miracles like budding leaves, colorful flowers, squirrels, birds’ nests, beetles and butterflies.
+- Create a neighborhood smartphone scavenger hunt – have participants to take pictures of Mother Nature’s small miracles like budding leaves, colorful flowers, squirrels, birds’ nests, beetles and butterflies.

 - Plant a vegetable garden or a tree together, or plant flowers in pots for the windowsill!

-As a family outing, participate in a park clean-up effort, or if none exists, plan your own neighborhood-wide event using SignUp.com.
+2. As a family outing, participate in a park clean-up effort, or if none exists, plan your own neighborhood-wide event using SignUp.
 Create a free SignUp sheet listing cleanup locations, supplies and tools needed (think trash bags, lawnmowers, edgers, hedge clippers, seasonal flowers) and refreshments.
 On the big day, work alongside your kids to pick up trash and spruce up landscaping.
-SignUp.com will even send thank you notes to everyone who participated!
+SignUp will even send thank you notes to everyone who participated!